-The Office of the University Registrar publishes an academic calendars for registration, quarter dates and deadlines, fee deadlines, and the campus academic calendar; see Academic Calendar.
+The Office of the University Registrar publishes calendars for registration, quarter dates and deadlines, fee deadlines, and the campus academic calendar; see Academic Calendars.

 The Summer Sessions academic calendar is available at Summer Sessions Calendar.

-In the past, the General Catalog was published biennially in mid-June.
-For 2018-2020, the publication date is April 30, 2018.
-This date is two weeks before Pass One registration and the same day the Class Schedule is released to campus.
+The General Catalog is published annually in the last week of April.
+For 2018-2019, the publication date was April 30, 2018; two weeks before Pass One registration and the same day the Class Schedule is released to campus.
+Future release dates:

-Each department has the opportunity to review and update its text, in let December preceding the publication date.
-Changes to course information must be done through Course Approval forms and approved by the Academic Senate Committee on Courses of Instruction before they can be published.
+Each department has the opportunity to review and update its text, in late December preceding the publication date.
+Changes to course information must be completed through course approval forms and approved by the Academic Senate Committee on Courses of Instruction and the Office of the University Registrar before publication.
 Changes to majors must be approved by the college.
 Requested changes that have not been approved will not be published.

-Deadlines for submission of changes are included in a memo sent to the department chairperson or MSO.
+Deadlines for submission of changes are included in a memo sent to the department chairperson or MSO by the catalog editor.
 Changes returned after the deadline will not be included in the General Catalog.